vatesfr/xen-orchestra/packages/xo-server-test/README.md

 - ⚠ Warning: same error for all the tests ⚠
 If all the tests return the same error for some unknown reason, it surely comes from the `beforeAll()`.
-For example, if the error returned is:
+For example, if for each test the error returned is:
 ```
 TypeError: Cannot read property 'close' of undefined